richorama/richorama.github.io/_posts/2015-09-25-storing-data.md

 app.use(bodyParser.urlencoded({extended:false}));
 {% endhighlight %}

-You can add the `app.use` line directly after the existing `app.use`.
+You can add the `app.use` line directly after the `app.use` for serving static files, which we added last time.

 ## Databases

 Node support lots of databases, everything from SQL Server to Mongo DB, but the node way of doing databases is a bit different.
 Instead of connecting to an external database system, we'll run the database inside the node server!

-[LevelDB](https://github.com/google/leveldb) is a key-value store developed by Google, it's a C++ library which you can include within your application to provide basic database support.
+[LevelDB](https://github.com/google/leveldb) is a key-value store developed by Google, it's a C++ library which you can include within your application to provide basic database features.
 The node community has fantastic support for level, with a [rich ecosystem](https://github.com/level/levelup/wiki/Modules) of modules around level.

 There are command line and graphical tools to allow you to view you data.
 There are libraries which build upon level's interface, to provide more complex data structures.
 But interestingly, there are modules which replace the guts of the level module with alternative forms of persistence, such as [Redis](https://github.com/hmalphettes/redisdown), or my own, which connects to [Azure's Table Storage](https://github.com/richorama/azureleveldown).

 The advantage with going with level is that it presents a 'lowest common denominator' interface.
 This allows you to change your mind later about exactly where you data is stored, without you having to refactor your code.